|Alma Mater:||Mount St. Mary's|

 |Alma Mater:||North Carolina State|

-Wilkins is in his second season at the Mount after spending the previous six seasons as an assistant coach at William and Mary.
+Wilkins is in his third season season at the Mount after spending the previous six seasons as an assistant coach at William and Mary.

 Wilkins spent his six seasons on the staff at William and Mary under the direction of two-time Colonial Athletic Association Coach of the Year Tony Shaver.
 Wilkins was instrumental in implementing the offensive and defensive systems at William and Mary.
 His responsibilities included scouting, scheduling, recruiting, individual skill work and development of the perimeter players.